sanyaade-teachings/thetaStudioReload/README.md

 [Documentation and downloads](http://hyperreload.com) are on [hyperreload.com](http://hyperreload.com).

-Documentation will also be available in the "Documentation" window in HyperReload.
+Documentation is also available in the "Documentation" window in HyperReload.

 [Design documents and developer documentation](https://github.com/divineprog/HyperReload/wiki) is on the GitHub wiki (still in its infancy).